Shatur/neovim-cmake/README.md

   asyncrun_options = { save = 2 }, -- AsyncRun options that will be passed on cmake execution.
 See https://github.com/skywind3000/asyncrun.vim#manual
   target_asyncrun_options = {}, -- AsyncRun options that will be passed on target execution.
 See https://github.com/skywind3000/asyncrun.vim#manual
   dap_configuration = { type = 'cpp', request = 'launch' }, -- DAP configuration.
 By default configured to work with `lldb-vscode`.
   dap_open_command = require('dap').repl.open, -- Command to run after starting DAP session.
-You can set it to nil if you don't want to open anything or `require('dapui').open` if you are using https://github.com/rcarriga/nvim-dap-ui
+You can set it to `false` if you don't want to open anything or `require('dapui').open` if you are using https://github.com/rcarriga/nvim-dap-ui
 })
 ```